tgblackburn/opal/README.md

 ## qed
 This determines the extra physics that is included in the simulation.
-* `photon_emission`: if `true`, photons are emitted by electrons according to quantum synchrotron rates.
+* `photon_emission`: if `true`, photons are emitted by electrons according to the quantum synchrotron rates.
 * `photon_absorption`: if `true`, photons can be absorbed by electrons.
-This requires pairwise checking of the absorption cross-section and signficantly increases simulation runtime.
+This requires pairwise checking of the absorption cross section and signficantly increases simulation runtime.
 * `photon_energy_min` (optional, default is `0.0`): specifies an energy (in joules) below which photons are deleted from the simulation on creation.
-The conversion constants `eV`, `keV` and `MeV` are provided.
+The conversion constants `eV`, `keV` and `MeV` are provided for convenience.

 ## electrons
 At present, opal supports a single electron species.
 Only `npc` and `output` are actually compulsory, but if `npc` is greater than zero, all other values must be given.